1) Why Treat First?

 Resolving the issue

-If the client’s goals are met within the 4 Treat First sessions, there is not an obligation to create a treatment plan or complete a full assessment.
-16% of clients who have presented for Treat First thus far have had their issue resolved within those 4 sessions.
+If the client’s goals are met within the 4 Treat First visits, there is not an obligation to create a treatment plan or complete a full assessment.
+16% of clients who have presented for Treat First thus far have had their issue resolved within those 4 visits.
 While many agencies have operations staff enter the data on Treat First clients into a specific data collection website maintained by Falling Colors, resolution of the issue is a call to be made by the primary provider engaged with the client – whether that is a Therapist, a CCSS worker, or other provider.

 Multiple encounters possible on Treat First days